kbase/kb_sdk/doc/kb_sdk_edit_module.md

 [\[Back to top\]](#top)

-#### <A NAME="edit-desc"></A>B. Edit Module Description
+#### <A NAME="scope-module"></A>B. Scope Module & Methods

+At this point, it's necessary to make some design choices about the scope of your module and which individual methods it will contain.
+For each method, it is important to consider not just the desired functionality but also the inputs and outputs.

+Potential Inputs:
+* **Function Parameters** - Short parameters in list, float, string, and boolean form can be accepted directly by the function
+* **Reference data** - Modest sized reference data can be committed to the /data directory
+* **KBase Typed Data** - If your function will work on one of [KBase's defined data types](https://github.com/kbase/kb_sdk/blob/master/doc/kb_sdk_data_types.md), your method should accept the name of the objects as a string and access the data with the workspace service
+* **External web-assessable data** - You method may accept a URL as string and utilize the DataFileUtil to download the file.

+Potential Outputs:
+* **KBase Typed Data** - Your method will accept the name of the objects as a string and save the data with the workspace service
+* **Graphical/Tabular Output** - Your method can use KBaseReports to generate a HTML report displaying results.
+* **Data files for Download** - You method can use KBaseReports to save results to a file server for the user to download
+* **New Data Types** - This is beyond the scope of SDK.
+Please consider using KBaseReports or <a href="http://kbase.us/contact-us">contact us</a>
+so we can discuss your needs.

-Open and edit the **kbase.yml** file to include a better description of your module.
+Finally, you should also open and edit the **kbase.yml** file to include a better description of your module.
 The default generated description isn't very good.

 [\[Back to top\]](#top)

 #### <A NAME="kidl-spec"></A>C. Create KIDL specification for Module

 The first step is to define the interface to your code in a KIDL specification, sometimes called the "Narrative Method Spec".
 This will include the parameters passed to the methods and the declaration of the methods.  **You must rerun *make* after each change to the KIDL specification to [create or update the implementation stubs](#stubs).**

 Open the `ContigFilter.spec` file in a text editor, and you will see this: